Private Rental Housing

-Assistance is available from the Queensland Department of Housing and Public Works in the form of Bond Loans and rental grants to start a new rental.
+Assistance is available from the Queensland Department of Housing in the form of Bond Loans and rental grants to start a new rental.

 The Rental Tenancies Authority regulates rentals and has a telephone advice line and many resources to help explain the rights and responsibilities of tenants and landlords.
 Tenants Queensland also offers an advice line for tenants.

-For older women, the initial and future cost of private rental, insecurity of tenure and variable experience with repairs and maintenance are the main issues in this form of housing.
-Aging in place can also be difficult; private landlords can often being reluctant to agree to home modifications which may be needed for an older woman.
+The initial and future cost of private rental, insecurity of tenure and variable experience with repairs and maintenance are the main issues in this form of housing.

 Non-Profit Housing Companies